-- Analyze real-world situations facing healthcare providers in order to spot legal issues and formulate options
+- Analyze real world situations facing health care providers in order to identify risks and formulate options

 - Develop strategies for avoiding legal problems by designing policies and practices in light of legal requirements